 Oppressive or Benign Religion?

 I stumbled across a video of particular interest because it was on the subject of religious shunning.
 Jehovah’s Witnesses official stance is that they do not interfere in family life, and it is a personal choice to shun or not.
 Nevertheless, according to the video posted, I see clearly the official stance is merely propaganda for public consumption.
 The public stance creates the appearance of a benign religion — when in fact, quite the opposite is true.
 The true stance of the religion indicates that it is more important than ever to shun a disfellowshipped family member.
 After all, who wants to associate with one who has been judged for having “defective faith”?
-Shunning is not an option.
-It’s a strict religious directive.
+Shunning ex-members is not an option.
+It’s a strict religious directive — a religious rule.

 Judging Family Members

 As if humans have the right to judge.
 Watch the video “Shocking Jehovah’s Witness convention talk telling parents to shun children“.
 This clip is taken from the “God’s Word is Truth” District convention talk of 2013 called, “The Truth Brings not Peace, but a Sword”—Matthew 10:32-38.
 It was originally posted on John Cedars YouTube Channel.

 I’m glad the Watchtower Organization is showing it’s true colors about their unyielding shunning rule.
 It does indeed help people to make healthy choices about their spirituality, when their double-standard is so clearly displayed.
 In my case, I was happy to have already left the family religion back in the year 2000.
 I’ve been healing my Self ever since, because many of their rules and policies are seriously damaging to members and their immediate families.
 In fact, it seems to me that the religion is becoming even more hard-line than ever.